-- You were Hired on or after January 1, 1993; - You are eligible under the Program by reason of being a Retiree or 60 Point or 65 Point Retiree Medical Severance Plan Participant from FilmTec Corporation or Hampshire Chemical Corp., regardless of the date you were hired; or - You enroll in Medicare Part D.
+- You were Hired on or after January 1, 1993; - You are eligible under the Program by reason of being a Retiree or 60 Point or 65 Point Retiree Medical Severance Plan Participant from FilmTec Corporation or Hampshire Chemical Corp., regardless of the date you were hired; - The Plan in which you are enrolled either (i) does not permit individuals eligible for Medicare to participate or (ii) does not permit individuals to enroll if one of their family members is eligible for Medicare (even if you are otherwise eligible for coverage under the Program); or - You enroll in Medicare Part D.

 Special rules might apply if you have service with a company or subsidiary that was a part of a merger or acquisition, or a joint venture or other special business arrangement or situation (other than Dow Corning Corporation).
-These special rules are provided in Appendix III of the Plan Document for the Program, and business units that are subject to these special rules are listed in Appendix D. Mergers, Acquisitions and Other Special Situations.
+These special rules are provided in Article III of the Plan Document for the Program (which incorporates by reference the special rules in Appendix III of the plan document for The Dow Chemical Company Retiree Medical Care Program).
+Business units that are subject to these special rules are listed in Appendix B. Mergers, Acquisitions and Other Special Situations.
 Contact the Retiree Service Center for more information.

-If you are not eligible to participate in a Dow retiree medical plan, you should enroll in Medicare Parts A and B, or a Medicare Advantage Plan, and you should consider enrolling in Medicare Part D. (Note: You are not eligible to enroll in a Medicare Advantage Plan offered under The Dow Chemical Company Insured Health Program.)
+If you are not eligible to participate in a Dow retiree medical plan, you should enroll in Medicare Parts A and B, or a Medicare Advantage Plan, and you should consider enrolling in Medicare Part D. (Note: You are not eligible to enroll in a Medicare Advantage Plan offered under the Program.)
 Failure to enroll in Medicare within the Medicare deadlines may result in Medicare-imposed penalties.